-If you want to skip all the wonderful learning, you can jump straight into the demo project we developed on github (opens new window) - the contract is deployed at address 0x9D38f3BB80D98cE09C3f0936Bea140181d4CCABA on the Hyperspace testnet!
-A little familiarity with solidity (opens new window) will be helpful to follow along, but anyone familiar with a C-style language should be able to get the gist.
+If you want to skip all the wonderful learning, you can jump straight into the demo project we developed on GitHub - the contract is deployed at address 0x9D38f3BB80D98cE09C3f0936Bea140181d4CCABA

-# Randomness on the blockchain
+🎲 Randomness on the Blockchain ⛓️

 address[] entrants;